Xakaiczar/ProjectWarehouseWreckage/README.md

 But sometimes, a player may use their last projectile to knock over the final prop, which I would still want to be a victory.
 So the level waits a few seconds before making this decision.

 After that time has elapsed, the current game state is evaluated.
 The truth table for the `NOR` gate looks something like this:
-> - If the player does not have ammo remaining and the game is not over, the player has lost (true) - the "Game Over" screen will show
+> - If the player does not have ammo remaining and the game is not already over, the player has lost (true) - the "Game Over" screen will show
-> - If the player does not have ammo remaining but the game is over, the player has either won with their last projectile or ran out _after_ the game ended (false) - the "Congratulations!" screen has already appeared
+> - If the player does not have ammo remaining but the game is already over, the player has either won with their last projectile or ran out _after_ the game ended (false) - the "Congratulations!" screen has already appeared
 > - If the player has ammo remaining and the game is not over, play continues as normal (false) - the player is still playing the game and hasn't triggered either condition
 > - If the player has ammo remaining and the game is over, the player has already won (false) - the "Congratulations!" screen has already appeared